Wilmar Jordán

-Wilmar Jordán Gil (born 17 October 1990) is a Colombian professional footballer who plays as a striker for Immigration.
+Wilmar Jordán Gil (born 17 October 1990) is a Colombian professional footballer who plays as a striker for Indian Super League club Mumbai City.

 Career

 Jordán started his senior career with Monagas in Venezuela.
 He made 35 appearances during the 2010–11 season in the Venezuelan Primera División finishing as the club's top scorer with 20 goals.

 On 1 July 2011, Jordán joined Gyeongnam FC in South Korea.
 On 16 July, he marked his K League debut with a goal in a 7–1 victory over Daejeon Citizen.
 On 16 October, Jordán scored a brace as Gyeongnam beat Daegu 3–0.

 In the summer of 2013 Jordán signed with Bulgarian side Litex Lovech.
 On 14 December 2013, he scored his first hat-trick for the team, in a 5–2 away league win over Lokomotiv Plovdiv.
 Jordán finished his first season in Bulgaria as leading A PFG goalscorer with 20 goals, together with Martin Kamburov.

 On 27 February 2015, he joined Chinese Super League club Tianjin Teda.

 On 18 August 2015, he joined U.A.E side Emirates Club on loan.
-Jordán scored a hat trick in a 4-3 win against Al Dhafra.
+Jordán scored a hat trick in a 4–3 win against Al Dhafra.

 In May 2017, Jordán became part of the ranks of Portuguese club Chaves.

-Atlético Huila

 In early 2019, he signed a contract with Colombian side Atlético Huila.

-NorthEast United

 In November 2022, Jordán signed for Indian Super League club NorthEast United.

-Punjab

 On 31 August 2023, Jordán joined another ISL outfit, this time new promoted Punjab FC.
 He scored a brace on 12 February 2024, helped the team winning their first away win, defeating Kerala Blasters 3–1 in Kochi.
 On 10 April, he scored a brace for the club in their last league match against East Bengal in their biggest margin win (4–1).

-Chennaiyin FC

 In June 2024, Jordán signed a two-year deal with ISL club Chennaiyin FC.
 Wilmar debuted for the club as substitute on 14 September against Odisha FC.

-Motagua

 On 12 June 2025, Liga Hondubet club Motagua announced Jordán had signed for the club.

+Following a stint at Immigration F.C. of the Malaysian Super League, Jordán returned to the ISL to sign for Mumbai City on a one-year deal, valid until the end of the 2026-27 season.